 It is important to know that this doesn’t have to be the case.
 It is really a matter of choice.
 If you want to do it the natural way through nutrition and exercise, then you will still be able to develop the type of body you want.

-In this article we showed that it is impossible for muscle to become fat if you stop weight lifting or other forms of exercise.
-This is because muscle and fat aren’t the same type of tissue.
-As a matter of fact, muscle can never turn into fat any more than steam can turn into a baseball bat.
+In this article, we showed that it is impossible for muscle to become fat if you stop weight lifting or other forms of exercise.
+This is because muscle and fat aren’t the same types of tissue.
+As a matter of fact, a muscle can never turn into fat any more than steam can turn into a baseball bat.